 So the turn and outgoing, meaning beginning, of the agricultural year was the seventh month.
 The ingathering of all the crops is obviously a good end to an agricultural year.
 The modern Jews celebrate their new year on Tishri1.
 This day was the start of the agricultural or secular year.
 Since the bible does not introduce this new year as a new concept, one can deduce that this was the one being used before the change to Nisan for the sacred new year as mentioned above in Exodus 12:2-11.

 To calculate which day Nisan14 is we need to know when the new and full moons are around March 21st for the last 6,000 years.
-There is a great website for this at: http//sunearth.gsfc.nasa.gov/eclipse/phase/phasecat.html written by Fred Espenak of Nasa.
-He uses Gregorian dates on and after 1582 October 15th, which was the first day after the ten days from October 5 to October 14 inclusive, that the Pope abolished.
-He uses Julian dates before October 5th that year, as mankind did.
+There are two great websites for this at: http://astropixels.com/ephemeris/phasescat/phasescat.html written by Fred Espenak of Nasa (moon phases from 2000BC to 3000AD) and http://www.paulcarlisle.net/mooncalendar/ (moon phases from 3999BC to 3999AD) .
+They use Gregorian dates on and after 1582 October 15th, which was the first day after 1582 October 4, abolishing October5 to October14 inclusive by Papal decree.
+They use Julian dates before October 5th that year, as mankind did.